maxlevesque/mdft_coulomb_solvers/README.md

 # mdft_coulomb_solvers

-I am looking for a simple fortran module with my coulomb solvers.
+A simple fortran module with my coulomb solvers.

 Maybe, this will one day become something important.
 For now, it is just a way to outsource the coulomb solver(s) we use in MDFT.